cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 ### Exercise 3.3
 Assume there is full forwarding in the pipelined processor.
-Indicate the remaining hazards and add `nop` (no operation) instructions to eliminate them.
+Indicate the remaining hazards and add `nop` instructions to eliminate them.
 Compared the speedup achieved by adding full forwarding to a pipeline with no forwarding.

 Assume the following cycle times for two processors with different forwarding strategies: